jonathanulco/laurakalbag-dot-com/content/posts/_index.md

 # Blog

 Want these posts in your feed reader?
-You can [subscribe to my posts RSS feed](https://laurakalbag.com/posts/index.xml).
-Want all these posts and the notes too?
-[Subscribe to my Posts and Notes feed](https://laurakalbag.com/posts/index.xml).
+You can [subscribe to my blog RSS feed](https://laurakalbag.com/posts/index.xml).
+Want all these blog posts and the notes too?
+[Subscribe to my Blog and Notes feed](https://laurakalbag.com/posts/index.xml).